deepak1214/Memory-Analyser/README.md

 # Memory-Analyser
-Memory-Analyser is an electronic game which checks your concentration
+Memory-Analyser is an electronic game which checks your concentration-level & your memory retention powers.

 I have tried making it using HTML , CSS and Javascript ( also used jQuery as framework. )